Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 - In the Longhorns' 37 games this season, the combined scoring has gone over the point total 17 times.

-- A total of 16 Hurricanes games this year have hit the over.
+- A total of 16 Hurricanes games this year have gone over the point total.

 Texas Futures Odds